Why are some dogs dropped from GDB's program?

 How do I check on the status of my application?

 You will be notified that we have received your application.
-Your application will be active in our database for a two-year period (or until a successful match is made, whichever comes first).
-At the end of the two-year period, if you're still interested in obtaining a career change dog, you'll need to submit a new application.
+Your application will be active in our database for a one-year period (or until a successful match is made, whichever comes first).
+At the end of the one-year period, if you're still interested in obtaining a career change dog, you'll need to submit a new application.

 Can I drop by the campus to talk with you further about a dog?

 The Dog Placement staff is unable to meet with applicants on a drop-in basis.
 We'll contact you if we need further information or if we have a dog that may be suitable.
-However, our campuses always welcome visitors, and we encourage you to come by for a tour!
-Visit the tours section of this site for more information.
+However, our campuses always welcome visitors, and we encourage you to come by for a tour.